Inflation Protection and Wealth Insurance

 Whether you like Russia or not, this is positive for the gold world, and you’re seeing some other countries maybe take note.
 It’ll be interesting to see how this progresses.

-In recap, two ways to protect yourself from inflation to ensure your portfolio is to invest in inflation-protected stocks, and buy some physical gold and silver coins, about 10 to 15% of your overall portfolio is what is considered a good amount for wealth insurance.
+In summary, you can protect yourself from inflation and safeguard your portfolio by investing in inflation-protected stocks and purchasing physical gold and silver coins.
+It is advisable to allocate approximately 10 to 15% of your overall portfolio for wealth insurance.

 Next week, we’re going to talk about the difference in owning physical coins versus an ETF and what’s the difference between investing and collecting.